bitwarden/help/_articles/account/update-encryption-key.md

 1. Log into the web vault at <https://vault.bitwarden.com>
 2. If your encryption key needs to be updated you will find a notice at the top of the page that states so.
 Click this notification.
 3. A page will pop up that explains why you need to update your encryption key.
 Enter your master password to verify and your encryption key will be updated.
-Additionally, all of your data be re-encrypted with this new key.
+Additionally, all of your data will be re-encrypted with this new key.
 4. **VERY IMPORTANT:** Log out of and back in to **ALL** bitwarden applications that you are using.
 This will download your new encryption key.
 Failure to complete this last step may result in data corruption in your vault.